hunterwolf21/hunterwolf21/README.md

 #### I have no idea how to use github
 ![I have no idea how to use github](insert banner url here)

-Literally have never tried coding before, like, zero experience
+Literally have never tried coding before, like, zero experience.
+I can draw tho

 -  I’m currently working on this page.